LonamiWebs/Telethon/client/doc/basic/signing-in.rst

 Telethon will automatically append the ``.session`` extension if you don't provide any.

 Briefly, the session contains some of the information needed to connect to Telegram.
-This includes the datacenter belonging to the account logged-in, and the authorization key used for encryption, among other things.
+This includes the data center belonging to the account logged-in, and the authorization key used for encryption, among other things.

 .. important::